-At the moment a health pass is required to use the ski lifts in France (it will be removed when the national case rate falls below 200 cases per 100,00 inhabitants).
+At the moment (2021) a health pass (as seen in the photo above) is required to use the ski lifts in France (it will be removed when the national case rate falls below 200 cases per 100,00 inhabitants).
 All health passes from countries listed below are valid for use.
 This includes negative test results, covid recovery passes, and vaccination passes.
 It is not exclusive to vaccination passes.

 For example, you can obtain a health pass QR code in France from any pharmacy by taking a 5 minute test and the pharmacist will give you with your health pass QR code valid for 24hrs with a negative test result.